Jochen Küpper: Education and career

-Jochen Küpper went to Lise-Meitner-Gymnasium in Leverkusen, Germany.
-From 1991 to 1996 he studied Chemistry at Heinrich Heine University, Düsseldorf, Germany and at University of Pittsburgh, Pittsburgh, PA.
-In 2000 he received his doctorate in Physical Chemistry from Heinrich Heine University, Düsseldorf, Germany.
-In 2009 he received the Habilitation in Experimental Physics for his work on the control of large, neutral molecules at Free University Berlin.
+Küpper went to Lise-Meitner-Gymnasium in Leverkusen, Germany.
+From 1991 to 1996, he studied Chemistry at Heinrich Heine University, Düsseldorf, and University of Pittsburgh in Pittsburgh, Pennsylvania.
+In 2000, he received his doctorate in Physical Chemistry from Heinrich Heine University.
+In 2009, he received the habilitation in experimental physics for his work on the control of large, neutral molecules at Free University Berlin.

-He was Feodor-Lynen Fellow of the Alexander von Humboldt Society at the University of North Carolina at Chapel Hill, NC, USA from 2001 to 2002 and at the FOM-Institute for Plasma Physics "Rijnhuizen" in Nieuwegein, The Netherlands.
-He then became project leader in the Department of Molecular Physics at the Fritz Haber Institute of the Max Planck Society in Berlin-Dahlem, Germany.
+He was Feodor-Lynen Fellow of the Alexander von Humboldt Society at the University of North Carolina in Chapel Hill, North Carolina, from 2001 to 2002, and at the FOM-Institute for Plasma Physics "Rijnhuizen" in Nieuwegein, The Netherlands.
+He then became project leader in the Department of molecular physics at the Fritz Haber Institute of the Max Planck Society in Berlin-Dahlem, Germany.

-Since 2010 he is a Professor of Physics at University of Hamburg and a research group leader at the Center for Free-Electron Laser Science and DESY, Hamburg, Germany and since 2015 he is a Professor by courtesy of Chemistry at the University of Hamburg, Germany.
+Since 2010, he is a professor of physics at University of Hamburg, and a research group leader at the Center for Free-Electron Laser Science and DESY in Hamburg, and since 2015, he is also a professor by courtesy of chemistry at the University of Hamburg.